Kerensk1y/News_parser/README.md

 # Parsing news websites
-&emsp;Sending updates is done in a pre-defined file in the Telegram channel called **'t0ken.py'**.
+&emsp;Sending updates is done in a pre-defined file in the Telegram channel called **'t0ken.py'** :incoming_envelope:

 It should contain two variables:
 _'channel_id'_ (the channel identifier, including '@') and _'API_KEY'_ (the key for interacting with the bot).
 The storage of the last sent news from each website is recorded in an automatically created corresponding **'.txt'** file as a basic database.